LuxMiranda/herms/cookbooks/README.md

 # Cookbooks directory
 Here you'll find individual cookbooks from members of the community.
-You can download them and `herms import FILE_NAME` to have a look!
+You can view them here to take a peak at the recipe names in the `.herms` files before downloaing them and `herms import FILE_NAME` to keep them forever!

 If you'd like your own cookbook added, just make a pull request!
 Don't be shy!